tnke/wp-block-toolkit/README.md

 ### SortablePostsControl

 Select and sort multiple posts, with search filtering.
+Takes an array of post objects and returns an array of id numbers on change.

 ![SortablePostsControl example](assets/SortablePostsControl-screenshot-01.png)